Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: The Network

 \subsection{Architecture}

 The architecture of \saja\ and its two building blocks are shown in figure~\ref{fig:architecture}.
-The two building blocks are the jet-wise feed-forward network and the multi-head self-attention block.
-The feed-forward network consists of an affine transformation, followed by a leaky ReLU~\cite{maas2013rectifier}, then a dropout~\cite{hinton2012improving}, and another affine transformation followed by a leaky ReLU.
-The multi-head self-attention block consists of the multi-head self-attention layer and another feed-forward network, each of which is sandwiched between layer normalization~\cite{ba2016layer} and dropout layers, and surrounded by a skip connection~\cite{he2016deep}.
+The two building blocks are as follows.
+The feed-forward network consists of an affine transformation, followed by a leaky ReLU~\cite{arXiv:1803.08375}, then a dropout~\cite{arXiv:1207.0580}, and another affine transformation followed by a leaky ReLU.
+The multi-head self-attention block consists of the multi-head self-attention layer and another feed-forward network, each of which is sandwiched between layer normalization~\cite{arXiv:1607.06450} and dropout layers, and surrounded by a skip connection~\cite{arXiv:1512.03385}.

 At the bottom of \saja, a feed-forward layer takes a set of vectors (jets) as the input.
 The first affine transformation layer produces vectors with dimension of $d_{\textrm{FFN}}$ and the second one produces vectors with dimension of $d_{\textrm{model}}$.
 The output of the bottom feed-forward network is passed through a stack of $N_{\textrm{block}}$ multi-head self-attention blocks, each of which has $N_{\textrm{head}}$ heads.
 A top feed-forward layer followed by jet-wise softmax takes the output of a last multi-head self-attention block and then produces the assignment score.
-The dimension of the first affine transformation output is $d_{\textrm{FFN}}$ and the second one is five, which corresponds the number of classes.
+The dimension of the first affine transformation output is $d_{\textrm{FFN}}$ and the second one is five, which corresponds to the number of classes.
 Therefore, with this setup, the hyperparameters of \saja\ are only $d_{\textrm{model}}$, $d_{\textrm{FFN}}$, $N_{\textrm{block}}$, and $N_{\textrm{head}}$, where $d_{\textrm{model}}=d_{k} \times N_{\textrm{head}}$.

 All operations, except for the self-attention block, are jet-wise operations.
 Since the self-attention block is invariant under jet permutations, \saja\ itself is invariant under jet permutations.
-This property can be used to open the black-box of \saja\ with Monte Carlo information, by ordering the inputs by the truth labels without affecting the resulting output.
+This property can be used to open the black box of \saja\ with Monte Carlo information, by ordering the inputs by the truth labels without affecting the resulting output.
 The two main operations of \saja\ are affine transformations and the attention function.
 They both consist of matrix multiplications, which can be computed through highly optimized routines and accelerated by GPUs.